bdeckard92/dupUT/02-Lesson-Plans/12-SQL/README.md

 ## Overview

 In this module, students learn to use MySQL, the most popular SQL database.
-Students learn to store and retrieve data using databases and expand their knowledge of how to build a full stack application with persistent storage.
+Students learn to store and retrieve data using databases and expand their knowledge of how to build a full -tack application with persistent storage.

 In this week's virtual classes, you'll teach students MySQL schemas, creating databases and tables, and populating tables with data.
 You will also review `JOIN` statements, the `mysql2` npm package, and prepared statements.